Justis Huni

 Justis Huni (born 4 April 1999) is an Australian professional boxer.
-He has challenged once for the WBA interim heavyweight title in June 2025.
+He challenged for the WBA interim heavyweight title in 2025.
 At regional level, he has held multiple heavyweight championships, including the Australian title from 2020 to 2021.
-As an amateur, he won a bronze medal at the 2019 World Championships.
+As an amateur, Huni won a bronze medal at the 2019 World Championships.

 Early life

 Huni was born on 4 April 1999 in Meadowbrook, a suburb of Logan City, in the metropolitan area of Brisbane, Queensland.
 He is of Tongan, Swedish, Samoan and Dutch descent.
 His first sporting love was rugby league where he began playing for the Souths Sunnybank Magpies as a child but gave away the sport at the age of eight to pursue a career in boxing.